flowlord/encryption-by-mutilple-subtitution/README.md

 the code is not perfect and some function is not explained a next update will fix all its

-the wonderful world of secrets, letters, numbers and letters.
+remember to mix the init pat.txt file using the mixer function in tools in this case delete the __pycache__ folder and regenerate your keys

 -----------------------------------
-Have fun you ;)
+the wonderful world of secrets, letters, numbers and letters.